cycomachead/snap-manual/contents/callrun_wcontinuation.md

 ![image](SnapManual/Image_203.png)

 But this is not as efﬁcient as it might seem.
 Consider, as an example, the list 1,2,3,0,4,5\.
-We ﬁnd the zero on the third recursive call (the fourth call altogether), as the ﬁrst item of the sublist 0,4,5\.
+We ﬁnd the zero on the third recursive call (the fourth call altogether), as the first item of the sublist 0,4,5\.
 What is the continuation of the report 0 block?
 It’s

 ![image](SnapManual/Image_204.png)